What is a wrongful death claim?

 Hawaii arise as the result of

-liability, recklessness, intentional conduct and other bases for
+as strict liability, recklessness, intentional conduct and other bases for

 liability make up only a small portion of wrongful death claims.

 catastrophic injury claims arise.
 These include car accidents, other motor

 wrongful death, drunk drivers, injuries from falls, electrical accidents,

 professional negligence, dangerous conditions on property, safety violations and